gyliu513/roadmap/k8s/example/kube-initializer-tutorial/docs/initializing-deployments-based-on-metadata.md

 helloworld-3116035291-6nl6x         1/1       Running   0          10s
 ```

-### Create the helloworld-with-annotation Deployment
+### Create the nginx-with-annotation Deployment

 ```
-kubectl apply -f deployments/helloworld-with-annotation.yaml
+kubectl apply -f deployments/nginx-with-annotation.yaml
 ```

-Notice the `helloworld-with-annotation` Deployment has been initialized with the Envoy proxy container:
+Notice the `nginx-with-annotation` Deployment has been initialized with the sidecar container:

 ```
 kubectl get pods